Sharon Lewin

+Sharon Ruth Lewin is an Australian infectious diseases expert who is the inaugural Director of The Peter Doherty Institute for Infection and Immunity (Doherty Institute) and the Cumming Global Centre for Pandemic Therapeutics.
+She is also a Melbourne Laureate Professor of Medicine at The University of Melbourne, and the immediate past president of the International AIDS Society (IAS) (2022 - 2024).

 Research and accomplishments

-Lewin began her research career just as highly active antiretroviral treatment emerged as a transformative influence on the lives of people living with HIV.
-Drawn to study HIV because of its enormous global challenge, along with the complex social issues, complex medicine and potentially transformative science, Lewin's research interests have developed from questions arising during the clinical care of people living with HIV.
+Lewin began her research career just as an antiretroviral treatment emerged for people living with HIV.
+Drawn to study HIV because of its global challenge, along with the complex social issues, Lewin's research interests have developed from questions arising during the clinical care of people living with HIV.
 Detecting, quantifying and potentially reactivating latent HIV is a central theme of Lewin's research, which spans basic virology, cellular immunology and clinical research.
-Her research laboratory is run together with immunologist and clinician Associate Professor Paul Cameron, with whom she has developed a long-standing collaboration and partnership.
-Lewin has authored over 360 peer-reviewed publications.
+Her research laboratory is run together with immunologist and clinician Paul Cameron.

 While completing her postdoctoral training with David Ho at the Aaron Diamond AIDS Research Centre, Lewin developed a highly sensitive PCR method to detect unspliced HIV RNA, an early product of viral transcription, in people receiving antiretroviral drugs.
-Over 20 years later, this method still informs studies of residual HIV replication, HIV latency and viral reactivation.
 Lewin's laboratory has developed models of HIV latency which are used to further tease out the mechanisms involved, and to assess the impact of latency reversal agents.
 Lewin's lab has shown that triggering the CCR7 receptor on resting CD4 T cells can induce latency, acting through the activation of the cellular cytoskeleton, particularly actin remodelling.
 This chemokine-induced latency model has been used in a comprehensive comparison of in vitro models for evaluating latency reversal agents.
 Lewin's laboratory has also described the role of myeloid dendritic cells and other antigen-presenting cells in establishing HIV latency.

 Lewin's team have made contributions to the knowledge of the HIV reservoir during antiretroviral treatment.
 This includes studies of naive CD4 T cells, where longitudinal and cross-sectional studies have shown that both CD31+ and CD31- naive CD4 T cells contribute to the ongoing HIV reservoir and that HIV DNA is preferentially found in CD4 T cells expressing the chemokine receptors CXCR3 and CCR6.
-Lewin's group has also studied immune reconstitution after antiretroviral treatment begins, exposing some of the factors associated with faster reconstitution and has demonstrated7 a link between immune reconstitution and variants in the IL-7R gene.
+Lewin's group has also studied immune reconstitution after antiretroviral treatment begins, exposing some of the factors associated with faster reconstitution and has demonstrated a link between immune reconstitution and variants in the IL-7R gene.